murtaza-baj/baremetal_rtos/README.md

 ## License

-This project is released under the MIT License.
+This project is licensed under the MIT License.
 © 2025 Murtaza Baj.
-Portions of the framework © Jason Losh.
-Both authors have chosen the MIT License for their contributions.
+Portions of the framework © Jason Losh, used under the MIT License.

 ---